sten-code/2048/README.md

 I have created this in Python, this means that you cannot use the standard TI-84 Plus CE-T for this.
 I might recreate it in C++ in the future to support the normal one too.

+There aren't any colors because whenever I use color codes it makes it green and it doesn't use the hex value that I gave.

 -   Open TI-Connect on your pc
 -   Go to the second tab from the side-bar with the document icon
 -   Connect your calculator with the Mini-USB cable to your pc